 The emails can also be personalized, so you can put on your brand colors, name, photo, and contact information.

-Like social graphics, Keeping Current Matters also produces a 45 to 60-second video each week, which you can share on different social media channels and embed into your website.
+Like social graphics, Keeping Current Matters also produces a 45 to 60-second video each week, which you can share on social media channels and embed into your website.

 The content used for the videos is usually one of the most relevant topics in real estate.
 For example, right now (Spring), the current video is about the spring homebuying season.